jochumdev/hugo-lightslider-example/README.md

 Hugo with lightSlider and lightGallery integration.

-A generated version of this is available [here](http://hugo-lightslider.pc-dummy.net).
+A generated version of this is available [on Github pages](https://pcdummy.github.io/hugo-lightslider-example/).

 ## Overview